agibson2/ToolsForFrskyDevices/README.md

 - -Filename is the input FrSky logfile
 - -UseVarioHeight tells the script not to use the GPS height data and to use the vario height data instead.
+- -ForceUTC Parse the logfile as UTC instead of localtime to force ayvri.com to show local time.
+The time is incorrect but it forces ayvri to show local time.

 The output .gpx file will be placed in the same directory as the source file.